 A list of search engines other than Google

 Yes, you read the title of this page correctly, there are other search engines that you should be optimising your website for.
-Now we all know that Google dominates the industry (and the general web, being the most accessed website on the internet), however, with changes in the way we search, it’s important you know about other search engines out there that you and your customers could be using.
+We all know that Google dominates the industry (and the general web, being the most accessed website on the internet), however, with changes in the way we search, it’s important you know about other search engines out there that you and your customers could be using.

 Why use other web browsers?